hatz2/nostale-dmg-calculator/README.md

 Thanks to Pumba98 for his [OnexExplorer](https://github.com/Pumba98/OnexExplorer) fork that allows to easily extract information from the game files.

 Thanks to [Blowa](https://github.com/blowaxd) and all the olympus team as the monster defence calculations have been taken from an old leaked source of their server.

+## Disclaimer

+This project is an independent work done for educational purposes and without any intention of infringing the copyrights of the original game.
+All images, names and other elements belong to their respective owners and are used for reference and learning purposes only.

+If rights holders consider that any content infringes their rights, they can contact us to request its immediate removal.